 To apply for exemption, students should submit an Application for Exemption (IFoA Accredited University).

 From 1 January to 31 December 2019, students may be eligible for a direct credit transfer at no additional cost, if they have completed one or more Core Technical subjects (CT1 – CT8), Specialist Technical subjects (ST1 and ST9), one or more Foundation Program subjects (CM1, CB1, CS1, CS2, CB2 and CM2) and the Professionalism Course through a recognised Actuarial Professional Body.
-The Actuaries Institute will honour credit transfers from other professional bodies based on their respective arrangements with the Institute and Faculty of Actuaries.

 Applications for Credit Transfer will only be accepted for current members of the Actuaries Institute.